Ahmet Ferit Tek: In exile

 He joined the Young Turks movement, which aimed the restoration of the suspended Ottoman constitution of 1876.
 He was arrested and exiled to Ottoman Tripolitania, what is today part of Libya.
 However, he managed to escape to Paris, France, via Tunis.
 In Paris, he studied Political Science, and graduated.
 During this time, he also wrote for Şura-yı Ümmet ("People's Council", 1902–1929), an Ottoman periodical published by the Committee of Union and Progress of the Young Turks movement.
-After living in Kazan, Russian Empire between 1903–1908, he settled in Egypt.
-In Cairo, he wrote for the local newspaper Türk.
+After living in Kazan, Russian Empire between 1903 and 1908, he settled in Egypt.
+In Cairo, he wrote for the magazine Türk.